Hy-5/WhiteBackgroundRemover/README.md

 WORK IN PROGRESS.
-Simple python program to remove all white(ish) pixels from a pic and make it transparent.
+Simple python program to remove all white(ish) pixels from a picture and make them transparent.

 Features yet to be added :